 - Contribute to your RRSP (transfer money into it from your chequing account).

 - Purchase the investment that aligns with the asset allocation outlined in your financial plan.

 That allocation will be different for everyone.
 A conservative-minded investor might be happy with a 5-year GIC, while a do-it-yourself investor with a long time horizon might gravitate towards a globally diversified portfolio of mutual funds or low cost ETFs.

 The point of an RRSP contribution is not just to get a tax refund – although that’s indeed a juicy perk.
 Your RRSP is for retirement savings.
 Every day your money sits in cash is a day it’s not earning interest, dividends, or capital gains.

 You’ve heard that compound interest is the eighth wonder of the world?
 Albert Einstein said, “He who understands it, earns it … he who doesn’t … pays it.”

 The other issue with simply holding cash in our RRSPs is the temptation to raid it for short-term needs instead of using it for its intended purpose – retirement.
 Sure, there are legitimate reasons to withdraw money early from your RRSP, such as the Home Buyers’ Plan, or to cover a gap in employment or financial hardship.

 That’s right, many of us are raiding our RRSP savings well before retirement.
-Indeed, Canada Revenue Agency reported that 55 percent of total RRSP withdrawals in 2013 (the last year these statistics were reported) were made by Canadians under 60.
+Indeed, Canada Revenue Agency once reported that 55% of total RRSP withdrawals were made by Canadians under 60.
 That’s an alarming number of people raiding their retirement savings!